 At 1.3 million sq kms it is one of the biggest drainage systems in the world, much of its waters, when under flood, flowing down from Queensland.
 The usually dry lake is in fact an extensive salt sink, the lowest point in Australia at 15.2 m below sea level and having seen only three major fillings in 150 years prior to our 2010 tour visit.
 The lake can flood to a depth of 10 m at Madigans Gulf.
-You’ll reach the Gulf and a sight to behold, along a 4WD road passing through the feral Dingo barrier fence.
+You’ll reach the Gulf and a sight to behold, along a 4WD road passing through the 5600 kms long feral dog / Dingo barrier fence.
 The 1974 flooding of the lake was the largest for at least 500 yrs.
 Geologists believe 20,000 to 50,000 yrs ago the lake was permanently full, the drying a consequence of climate change over 15,000 yrs.
 It takes just two years to dry up after a full inundation.
 The salt crust in the centre is 5m thick solid enough to enable Donald Campbell to set his world land speed record in 1963/4 of 650 kms/hr.

 Your journey this day is along the Oodnadatta Track, where the natural phenomenon of mounded springs bubbling up from desert landscape and Great Artesian Basin occurs.
 Discovered by the Aborigines, their songlines and trade routes followed.
 This led to explorer pathways, settlers and pioneers, rail and telegraph lines and the legendary 615 kms long Oodnadatta Track.
 There are rail siding ruins, remnant telegraph stations, hot thermal pools, heritage sites and the sense of space is profound.
 You’ll cross rolling gibber downs to the Dingo or Dog Fence, see weird sculptures breaking the horizon, visit the shores of Lake Eyre South and stop at the old rail siding of Curdimurka.
 Finally you arrive at the smallest town in SA, William Creek (Pop less than 10) a whistle stop along the Oodnadatta Track, where the gibber plains turn to crimson sand ridges separated by clay pans, outliers from the Simpson Desert.
 The accommodation for the next few nights is understandably quite basic but welcoming, reflecting the challenges of isolation.
 William Creek sits on a shimmering saltbush flat between two red dunes, surrounded on all fronts by the greater Anna Creek Station, the largest working cattle station in the world at 6 million acres After lunch you can take an optional 2 hr scenic flight over the great Lake Eyre at your personal cost.